"For those tenderfoots who can't understand

 CAYUSE: Refers to a range-bred horse.
 Not a breed but a general term.
 Received it's reference due to the Cayuse Indians, a nomadic tribe that occupied territories in Washington and Oregon who were skilled horseman and placed a high premium on warfare often using their horse-riding prowess to their advantage during battles.

 CHAPS: ("shaps") as in chaparral, not as in "You really chap my hide."
 Cowboys use these leather leggings as protection against the thick brush and chaparral from cutting up their pants and legs when every bush on the trail seems to carry thorns.
-Derived from the Spanish work, los chaparreras or chaparejos.
-Styles include: "Batwings," which are flared at the bottom and worn mostly in the rodeo arena or by working cowboys; "Stovepipe," or "Shotgun" fit the legs like a pair of jeans and can also be seen in the show ring as much as on a working cowboy.
-"Angora or Woolies," usually made with goat or sheepskin with shaggy wool.
+Derived from the Spanish work, los chaparreras or chaparejos meaning "leather leg armor."
+This functional equipment was developed by the New World vaqueros of Mexico in the 1700's which were originally two large pieces of cowhide tht attached to the saddle and draped over the rider's legs and horse's chest.
+Texas cowboys in the 1850's designed buckskin leggings that encircled the entire leg called "Shotgun" or "Stovepipes."
+Other styles include: "Batwings," which are long and flared at the bottom to keep thorns from penatrating the toe of the boot while in the saddle.
+Mostly worn by the working cowboy or in the rodeo arena to showcase the leg's movement during horse or bull bucking; "Angora or Woolies," were developed in the 1890's for harsh winter conditions usually made with goat or sheepskin with shaggy wool and Chinks (see below).

 CHARRO: Proud Traditional Mexican rider that exhibit a very flashy style and use ornate dress and gear while usually riding high stepping Andalusian steeds.
 Originating in the State of Jalisco.
 Also a 1969 Western film starring Elvis Presley and is the only movie in which he did not sing.